AtharvSuryawanshi/Elementary-tutorials-NEURON-Yale/README.md

 # Python-tutorials-NEURON-Yale
 ## Author: Atharv Suryawanshi
-These tutorials are primarily created for the course MB208: Theoretical and Computational Neuroscience offered at IISc.
+These tutorials are primarily created for the course MB208: Theoretical and Computational Neuroscience offered at IISc but can also be used independently to understand the basics.

 NEURON, a powerful simulation environment for modeling neurons and neuronal networks, can indeed be difficult and complex, especially when starting with the HOC (High-Order Calculator) language.
 While HOC is as fast as C/C++, it introduces additional difficulty in coding that can at times hinder the understanding of concepts.